pyinfra-dev/pyinfra/docs/contributing.md

 ### Commit Messages

-Coommit messages should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.
+Commit messages should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard.
 PRs that follow this will be rebased, PRs that do not will be squashed.

 The following scopes are allowed: `api`, `cli`, `operations`, `facts`, `connectors`.
 With the last